bhojanevaibhav00-create/task_mvp/README.md

 3. Build repositories for CRUD operations.
 4. Implement task status flow and filtering.
 5. Provide seed/sample data for testing.
-6. Integrate UI with new logic foir Testing.
+6. Integrate UI with new logic for Testing.

 ## Recent Updates (Activity Logs & Advanced Filtering)